Wildlife & Animals – Uganda

 Best Time for Wildlife Viewing

-The best time for wildlife viewing is in the Dry season (December to February and June to September).
+The best time for wildlife viewing is in the Dry seasons (June to August and December to February).
 Some of the roads are impassable during the rainy seasons (September to November and March to May).
-Gorilla can be tracked year-round, but the experience can be spoiled – to some extent – by heavy rain in the Wet season.
+Gorilla can be tracked year-round, but the experience can be spoiled, to some extent, by heavy rain in the Wet seasons.

 Wildlife Rating